Ex-libris/sxm_files_2_xyz/README.md

 This project converts Anfatec `.int` + `.txt` acquisition files into WSxM/Gwyddion-compatible ASCII `.xyz` files.
 It also validates which channels are relevant, logs valid/invalid files, and produces a PowerPoint overview of the exported data.
+This last thing was inspired by the project SpmImageTycoon of Alex Riss (https://github.com/alexriss/SpmImageTycoon.jl) written in Julia and that is excellent for Nanonis files.

 ---